 The Board is currently led by its Chairman, Mr. Cho, who assumed the position of Chairman from Mr. Icahn at the 2018 Annual Meeting.
 During 2018, Mr. Lamp served as our Chief Executive Officer.
 The Board believes that this leadership structure, which separates the Chairman and Chief Executive Officer roles, is appropriate at this time in light of ownership of over 70% of our common stock by affiliates of IEP.
 In particular, the Board believes that this structure clarifies the individual roles and responsibilities of the Chairman and Chief Executive Officer and enhances accountability.
 The Board recognizes that there is no single, generally accepted approach to providing Board leadership and that the Board's leadership structure may vary in the future as circumstances warrant.
-The Board's leadership structure, including whether the same individual should serve as both Chairman and Chief Executive Officer, in the future.
+The Board's leadership has varied over time.
+The Board believes it should have the flexibility to make determinations as to its leadership structure, including whether the same individual should serve as both Chairman and Chief Executive Officer, in the future.
 In determining the appropriate leadership structure, the Board considers, among other factors, the current composition of the Board and the challenges and opportunities specific to the Company.